KyleKing/midnight.js/README.md

+# Currently a work in progress Meteor Package
+> Check back later tomorrow for a ready-to-use package with documentation and what-not!

 ## Midnight

 A jQuery plugin that switches between multiple header designs as you scroll, so you always have a header that looks great with the content below it.